iamthesenate-69/peen/README.md

 yes

-replace "Your token here" in Main.java with your bot token
+replace "Your Token Here" in Main.java with your bot token